-Ensure site specific EMP's are developed and regulated appropriately in the event that a sector specific EMP is not considered appropriate for a given activity or site.
+Ensure site specific EMP's are developed and regulated appropriately.

 Ensure EMP information is collected by licensees, contractors or PIRSA officers in a timely manner, as per formal EMP frameworks and regulatory arrangements.

 Ensure analysis of EMP data is undertaken by PIRSA Fisheries and Aquaculture in a timely manner to determine compliance with licence conditions and the Act, its subordinate regulations, and other associated legislation and policies (refer Program 4: Compliance for taking action on noncompliance events identified).
 Conduct on-site audits that investigate adherence to licence conditions.